-Social investment is the use of repayable finance to achieve a social as well as a financial return.
+Social investment is the use of repayable finance to help an organisation achieve a social purpose.

 Charities and social enterprise can use repayable finance to help them increase their impact on society, for example by growing their business, providing working capital for contract delivery, or buying assets.